Customized dimension line arrows and other dimensioning improvements

 You can now customize dimension lineline that visualizes the distance between the defined dimension points

 Separate dimensions can be combined into a longer dimension line.

-arrows, change dimension arrow size for all arrow types, and add pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+arrows, change dimension arrow size for all arrow types, and add pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.